On Enumerating Short Projected Models

 In the presence of multiple conflicting clauses, a related interesting question might also be which one to choose as a starting point for conflict analysis with the aim to backtrack as far as possible.
 This is not obvious unless all conflicts are analyzed.

-Determining shortest possible models makes our approach suitable for circuit design.
+Determining short models makes our approach suitable for circuit design.
 We are convinced that this work provides incentives not only for the hardware-near community but also for the enumeration community.